DangD96/SeleniumE2E/README.md

 * Test methods must use the `@Test` annotation.
 * Use the custom `Assertion` class to make test assertions.
 * Test classes must be specified in an XML Test Suite file located in `test-suites` in order for the framework to pick up on them.

-## Continuous Integration (CI) with GitHub Actions
-I configured this repository to run via GitHub Actions as well so we can get some Continuous Integration.
-This is controlled by the [.github/workflows/actions.yml](https://github.com/DangD96/SeleniumE2E/blob/master/.github/workflows/actions.yml) file.

-With GitHub Actions CI:
-* Tests can be triggered to run upon pushing to the master branch with changes to files under specific directories.
-* Tests can be manually triggered to run by going to the [Actions tab and selecting the Selenium Tests in GitHub Runner workflow](https://github.com/DangD96/SeleniumE2E/actions/workflows/actions.yml).
-* Tests are configured to run on a schedule using Cron:
-  * On the 10th of every month, tests will run on Chrome.
-  * On the 20th of every month, tests will run on Edge.
-  * On the 30th of every month, tests will run on Firefox.